 One destination that was at the top of our list to visit while in CDMX was La Casa Azul, or the Blue House, the former home and studio of Mexican artist and revolutionary cultural icon Frida Kahlo.

-The first thing to capture your attention upon arrival at the corner of Calle Londres and Allende, now the Museo Frida Kahlo, are the vibrant cobalt-blue walls that rise straight up from the sidewalk.
+The first thing to capture your attention upon arrival at the corner of Calles Londres and Allende, which is now the Museo Frida Kahlo, are the vibrant cobalt-blue walls that rise straight up from the sidewalk.
 They reminded me of the intense blue used by French painter Jacques Majorelle in his garden acquired by Yves St. Laurent and Pierre Bergé in Marrakech, Morocco.

 The other was the line of people waiting to gain admission.
 After reading how popular the destination is, we purchased and printed our tickets in advance for the first available self-guided tour of the day to avoid the crowds.
 If you show up without a ticket, we’ve heard you can expect to wait up to four hours, as the museum limits the amount of people allowed inside.
 Even if you get your tickets in advance, plan on getting into line half an hour early so you’re at the beginning of your group.